JHU-PL-Lab/www-fpse/lecture/specification-test.md

 Error: This expression has type (int * int) list List.Or_unequal_lengths.t
        but an expression was expected of type 'c list
 ```
+ - Recall that `List.zip` doesn't just return a list, the programmer missed that here
- - To solve this type error you will need to `match` on the result, which should fix both type error and behavior
+ - To solve this type error you will need to `match` on the result, which should fix both type error *and* code behavior

-Review example: with partial parameters applied, the remaining types hint at what is still needed.
+Variation on type-directed programming: with only some parameters applied, the remaining types hint at what is still needed.

 ```ocaml
 # let l = [[3;3]; [4;4]; [22;17]] in List.map l;;